In this review guide, let's check out the LAPG Slide Rail XWL. For only $70, can this light deliver the performance at this price point?

 Once it's aligned, you can tighten it down.

-It's very similar to the Olight BALDR Pro's slider mount concept, but it doesn't move the whole light further nor closer to the trigger guard for better finger reach.
+It's very similar to the new Olight PL 3 's adjustable slider mount concept, but it doesn't move the whole light further nor closer to the trigger guard for better finger reach.

 Modes Of Operation